-5 ANPR - Automatic Number Plate Recognition
+&lt;sup>5 ANPR - Automatic Number Plate Recognition

-- B. Use new technology to help provide up to date and accessible transport information for all network users - C. Improve management of the network through creation of a central information Hub - Use technological innovations to help ensure the safety and security of D. passenger transport users on the network.
+- C. Improve management of the network through creation of a central information Hub - D. Use technological innovations to help ensure the safety and security of passenger transport users on the network.

 In this context the county council will support measures which: